 One final rule of thumb: as draw weight goes up, so does the difficulty of drawing your bow.
 For instance, the CenterPoint Sniper has a highly reliable speed and accuracy because of its draw weight, but without the included rope cocker it would be a very hard bow to draw.

 Recurve models with parallel limbs are the quietest crossbows on the market; the second quietest models are typically compound crossbows.
-An extremely silent option from our list is the SAS Troy with rubber rope stops and a machined aluminum rail for little to no vibration.
+An extremely silent option from our list is the CenterPoint Sniper with integrated rubber string suppressors which will quiet your shot and minimize vibration.

 Everyone seems to think they need a faster crossbow, when actually they do not.
 It’s not at all necessary to buy a crossbow capable of 400 feet per second (especially since this crossbow would certainly be in 1000-dollar range).
 For simple target shooting, most dear hunting, and even hunting a small black bear, 350 feet per second is already more than fast enough.
 In fact, the faster an arrow flies, the less likely it is to hit a target over a long distance because you decrease a crossbows natural tolerance for little mistakes.
 This means that a faster crossbow will actually over correct your shot and continue to do that time and time again; in fact, for faster crossbows weighted arrows are suggested for a finer shot.
 For a great bow with a middle-ground speed that’s perfect for any mid to large game kill, consider our crossbow options over 300 fps.